tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![short-portfolio-total](Images/short-portfolio-total.png)

-* The portfolio daily returns can then be calculated using the `pct_change` function on the total portfolio value, while the portfolio cumulative returns can then be calculated using the resulting portfolio daily returns and the `cumprod` function.
+* The portfolio's daily returns can then be calculated using the `pct_change` function on the total portfolio value, while the portfolio's cumulative returns can then be calculated using the resulting portfolio daily returns and the `cumprod` function.

   ```python
   # Calculate the portfolio daily returns